Chinese Assembly Halls in Hoi An: Visitor

 While exploring the Chinese Assembly Halls in Hoi An, you can also visit a variety of nearby attractions that showcase the town's rich history and cultural heritage:

-• Bridges: Japanese Covered Bridge (Pagoda Bridge), Moonlight Bridge, An Hoi Bridge (Bridge of Lights), Cam Nam Bridge
+• Bridges: Japanese Covered Bridge (Pagoda Bridge), Moonlight Bridge, An Hoi Bridge (Bridge of Lights), Cam Nam Bridge.

-• Museums: Museum of Sa Huynh Culture, Museum of Folklore, Museum of Trade Ceramics, Museum of Traditional Medicine, Hoi An Museum of History & Culture, Japanese Culture Gallery
+• Museums: Museum of Sa Huynh Culture, Museum of Folklore, Museum of Trade Ceramics, Museum of Traditional Medicine, Hoi An Museum of History & Culture, Japanese Culture Gallery.

-• Heritage Houses: Tan Ky Old House, Phung Hung Old House, Duc An Old House, Quan Thang Ancient House, Diep Dong Nguyen House
+• Heritage Houses: Tan Ky Old House, Phung Hung Old House, Duc An Old House, Quan Thang Ancient House, Diep Dong Nguyen House.

-• Temples & Pagodas: Quan Cong Temple, Ba Mu Temple, Phap Bao Pagoda, Quan Am Pagoda, Hoi An Confucius Temple
+• Temples & Pagodas: Quan Cong Temple, Ba Mu Temple, Phap Bao Pagoda, Quan Am Pagoda, Hoi An Confucius Temple.

 These attractions provide a deeper insight into the traditions, architecture, and culture of Hoi An, making them perfect additions to your visit.
+Before planning your route, check the latest Hoi An Old Town ticket information to understand which attractions are included.

 FAQs about Chinese Assembly Halls